DjouLearn/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow
+# About me
-My first time to use GitHub because I wan to learn programmation
+My first time to use GitHub because I want to learn programmation